Sanauar-Ansari/React-Chat-App/README.md

 # Lessons Learned
-I have learned about useState, useEffect, state management tool like Context API,SCSS, and the Firebase.
+I have learned about useState, useEffect, state management tool like Context API, SCSS , and the Firebase.